PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-10 04:26:03
+Last updated: 2024-04-10 04:26:39
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: Larry: "Where would you like me to put it then, Piper?"Piper: "Up your ass."Larry: "There's no room.
+Apparently, my head's already up there." - Larry Bloom